crownstone/crownstone-lib-hue/REVIEW.md

 This is a little cleaner because now the dist folder looks like something you can distribute.

 Updated package json to update license.
 Feel free to add your name as author!

+## Documentation:
+Multiple getters in light.md.

+Try to use more large headers to improve the documentation structure.
+The headers (####) are too small compared to the content, making it harder to read.
+Basically, subract a # everywhere :p

+Take the latest changes regarding the light state into account with the rest of the methods getting a state.